 How to see a solar eclipse

 The most important thing to remember is that you must never look directly at the sun as it can seriously damage your eyes.
 Make sure all your children understand this, and teach them how to safely observe the sun.
-You can buy solar eclipse glasses (see these affiliate links to buy them in the UK and US), but you can also use…..a paper plate!
+You can buy solar eclipse glasses, but you can also use…..a paper plate!

 To make a solar eclipse viewer: